 How much annual leave can an employee carry over?

 An employee must take at all the EU statutory leave (four weeks) during the leave year otherwise it will be lost.
 The 1.6 weeks (or 8 days if an employee works full time) which the UK added to this statutory leave may be carried over if the employer agrees.

-For example, if an employee receives 28 days of holiday, they may be able to carry over up to 8 days.
+For example, if an employee has a holiday entitlement of 28 days, they may be able to carry over up to 8 days.
 This is not an automatic right, but employers may decide to allow it.
 An employee's contract will state how many days’ leave they can carry over into the next year.